Generic Name: porfimer (POR fi mer)

-Exposure to indirect sunlight (sun shining through a window) is not as harmful and will actually help your body eliminate porfimer from your tissues.
+Exposure to sunlight shining through a window is not as harmful and can help your body eliminate porfimer.
 Follow your doctor's instructions about the best amount of light exposure.

-If you need surgery or if you will be on bed rest, you may need to stop using this medication for a short time.
+If you need major surgery or will be on long-term bed rest, you may need to stop using porfimer for a short time.
 Any doctor or surgeon who treats you should know that you are being treated with porfimer.

 What happens if I miss a dose?

 Call your doctor for instructions if you miss an appointment for your laser light therapy.
 The timing between your porfimer injection and your light therapy is important for the treatment to be effective.

 What happens if I overdose?

 Since this medication is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.

 What should I avoid after receiving porfimer?

 Avoid exposure to sunlight or bright indoor lights for at least 90 days after you are treated with porfimer.